rpivo/react-vs-svelte-vs-vue/README.md

 #### Cons

-- Opinionated install doesn't leave many options, and user will probably have to delete some boilerplate after the install
+- Opinionated install doesn't leave many options, and the user will probably have to delete some boilerplate after the install
 - Unfamiliar install process might be a minor setback to start.
 - node_modules is five times the size of React's or Vue's to start.

 ### Vue

+To install Vue:

 ```sh
 npm install vue
 ```

-Vue's initial install is the easiest.
-No external dependencies are added in the process, and the resulting folder size is also the smallest.
+Vue's initial install is the easiest, the React is pretty much neck-and-neck in this regard.
+With Vue's install, no external dependencies are added in the process, and the resulting folder size is also the smallest at 3.6mb.

-**Folder size so far: 3.6mb**

 #### Pros